-Students interested in AD Nursing at Ridgewater College will begin the pre-requisite general education courses in the Associate Degree And Bachelor Of Science Nursing curriculum.
+Students interested in AD Nursing at Ridgewater College will begin the pre-requisite general education courses in the Associate Degree and Bachelor of Science Nursing curriculum.

 Please see links on the right for information on admissions criteria, information sessions, application deadlines and TEAS testing.

-A.S.
-Nursing and Bachelor of Science in Nursing: As a dual enrollment nursing program with Metropolitan State University, students can continue coursework to complete their bachelor's degree upon the completion of associate degree requirements.
+AD Nursing and Bachelor of Science in Nursing: As a dual enrollment nursing program with Metropolitan State University, students can continue coursework to complete their bachelor's degree upon the completion of associate degree requirements.

 The program is designed as four-years of full-time study, with the first two semester devoted to prerequisite/preparatory courses required for admission to the nursing program.
 Successful completion of five semesters leads to an Associate of Nursing degree (AS), offered by Ridgewater College and eligibility to take the NCLEX-RN licensure examination.

-The Associate Degree And Bachelor Of Science Nursing curriculum continues for three additional semesters leading to a Bachelor of Science degree with a major in Nursing (BSN) offered by a collaborating university.
-All courses, in a variety of formats, will be offered at a Ridgewater College campus
+The Associate Degree and Bachelor of Science Nursing curriculum continues for three additional semesters leading to a Bachelor of Science degree with a major in Nursing (BSN) offered by a collaborating university.
+All courses, in a variety of formats, will be offered at a Ridgewater College campus.